 Suzanne Higgins is Executive Producer for WVPB, headquartered at WSWP-TV in Beckley.

-She’s currently producing a one-hour television documentary featuring West Virginia Vietnam Veterans, recently oversaw the seventh season of Inspiring West Virginians, a radio, television and WV Learning Media project, and produced the network’s 2016 Gubernatorial Candidates forum and Supreme Court candidates forum.
+Prior to that, Suzanne oversaw the seventh season of Inspiring West Virginians, a radio, television and WV Learning Media project, and produced the network’s 2016 Gubernatorial Candidates forum and Supreme Court candidates forum.

 Following the devastating floods in southern West Virginia in June, 2016, Suzanne led a team of producers in delivering the Emmy-nominated one-hour television special Inside Appalachia: West Virginia’s 1000 Year Flood.

 In the fall of 2016, Suzanne and fellow producer Russ Barbour won the National Educational Telecommunications Association’s Best Documentary Award for Jay: A Rockefeller's Journey.
 The 2-hour film focuses on the life and half-century career of John D. Rockefeller, IV, and was distributed by NETA nationally to PBS stations.

 With the launch of the West Virginia Channel in January, 2016, Suzanne has been working with independent producers and filmmakers throughout the state, building production partnerships and broadening WVPB's program offerings for the channel.

 Her past projects have included producing and hosting live television studio programs, documentaries, multiple radio series including the 5-year, award-winning Aging With Grace & Dignity series, community events and film screenings, and contributing reports to the network's ongoing news and public affairs programs.